diegoquintanav/diegoquintanav.github.io/content/blog/14_docker_and_python.md

 [TOC]

+# Update

+I have formatted this entry into a workshop format for [Som Energia](https://somenergia.coop), the cooperative I work with at Girona.
+You can find it [here](https://som-energia.github.io/somenergia-poetry-docker-workshop/).

 ## What

 I've toyed with docker a fair amount of time.
 There's a lot going on to get a working container so let me summarize a bit of what I'll show here: